encukou/gillcup_graphics/docs/source/tutorial/03-animations.rst

 .. literalinclude:: ../examples/03-animations.py
     :lines: 19

+The ``opacity`` attribute affects the visibility of our Rectangle – 0 means completely transparent, 1 is fully opaque, anything in between that would make the Rectangle see-through.
+Opacity, and other properties like ``size``, ``scale``, ``relative_anchor``, ``rotation`` or ``color``, are Gillcup `animated properties`.
+There are several ways to manipulate them: they can be set when creating a GraphicsObject, as we've seen previously in the tutorial;
+they become attributes of the object so you can set them normally, as in ``rest.opacity = 0.4``, and finally, they can be animated, as we'll see later.

 Here, instead of just changing the value, we schedule an :class:`~gillcup.Animation` on our clock.
 The Animation will smoothly change ``rect``'s ``opacity`` from its current